mpenet/jet/README.md

 <img src="http://i.imgur.com/gs2v6d8.gif" title="Hosted by imgur.com" align="right"/>

-Jet is a server + clients library to interact/use jetty9 from clojure using core.async channels.
+Jet is a jetty9 server + client library for clojure.
+It's a drop in adapter replacement for ring apps.

 ## What's in the box?